epinio/epinio/docs/howtos/crossplane_localstack.md

 # Crossplane and Localstack

-This guide will show you how to setup a local cluster (`k3d`) with [Crossplane](https://crossplane.io/) and [Localstack](https://localstack.cloud/), so you will be able to provision AWS resources locally with Epinio Services.
+This guide will show you how to setup a local cluster (`k3d`) with [Crossplane](https://crossplane.io/) and [Localstack](https://localstack.cloud/), to be able to provision AWS resources locally with Epinio Services.

 (TODO: link to docs/blog post)